-How to Build Your 2022 Marketing Strategy (from an Agency Owner Who Helps Construct Dozens Every Year)
+How to Build Your Annual Marketing Plan for 2023 (from a Marketing Agency Owner Who Helps Construct Dozens Every Year)

 I know, it’s a lot to think about.
 Fortunately, we’re here to share some guidance.

 We’ve helped hundreds of businesses review their marketing performance and build their annual marketing strategies.
-Today, we’re going to talk about how to create the right marketing strategy to help your business have a successful 2021.
+Today, we’re going to talk about how to create the right annual plan to help your business have a successful 2023.

 It would be foolish to write an all-encompassing article designed to give every business the exact formula to define their marketing budget.
 Every business is unique.
 There are far too many variables to consider to write a catch-all guide – let’s schedule a consultation call if that’s what you’re looking for.